 We’re Attorneys Helping Clients with Real Estate Transactions & Property Law

-Call 800-929-1725 for appointments at our offices in Wharton, El Campo, Fulshear or Richmond, Texas.
 Our real estate attorneys have long experience in helping clients with transactions involving all types of real property.
 Whether you’re working on buying or selling or whether the property is commercial, residential or empty land, our attorneys can guide you through the process.

 Summary of the Real Estate Video

-I’d like to talk a little bit today about real estate transactions.
-Very frequently we have clients come in and ask for assistance in real estate transactions.
-It can be something as simple as buying or purchasing for cash a lot, a one acre lot, to larger tracts of land.
-There’s essential information, or initial information that is always required for these type of real estate transactions, no matter how simple or complex they are.
-And so, I think this is just kind of a good, a primer on the information that you’ll need as a client for your initial meeting with your lawyer.
+It can be something as simple as buying a lot for cash to purchasing larger tracts of land.
+There’s essential information that is always required for these type of real estate transactions, no matter how simple or complex they are.
+So this is a primer on the information that you’ll need as a client for your initial meeting with your lawyer.

 Who are the Parties to the Real Estate Transaction?